xamantra/momentum/README.md

   ```Dart
   loginController.backward();
   ```
-- If you are currently in the vey first model state (init), this method will do nothing.
+- If you are currently in the very first model state (init), this method will do nothing.
 - You can also call this anywhere like `reset()` method.

 ### `forward()` time-travel method.